 Free Standard Mailchimp Accounts for Eligible Public Service Organizations

 On March 17, 2020, Mailchimp began offering free Standard service to eligible groups sending critical public health information about COVID‑19 through June 30, 2020.
-Over the past few weeks, we’ve seen an increase in Mailchimp activity from local governments, schools, healthcare providers, nonprofits, and other organizations that are sending critical public health information about COVID-19 to their communities.
+We saw an increase in Mailchimp activity from local governments, schools, healthcare providers, nonprofits, and other organizations that are sending critical public health information about COVID-19 to their communities.
 We want to support their efforts and know that cost can be a burden during these times.
 See details here.

 We know many of our small business customers are struggling and working to find new ways to sustain their business.
 While we don’t have all the answers, we’re dedicated to sharing useful and relevant resources to help our customers through the days ahead via a COVID-19 resource page here.